 Life insurance tend to have a longer policy term, typically ranging from 5 years, 20 years to a lifetime.
 This means that you’d be paying for your coverage during this period.
-The available policy terms for Personal Accident Insurance are more flexible with annual and even monthly renewable options.
+The available policy terms for Personal Accident Insurance are more flexible with annual renewable options.

 Life insurance usually comes in the form of a standalone plan, providing a clear option for those who’d want to cancel or reduce their coverage.
 However, it is important to note that life insurance is time-sensitive (or rather age-sensitive).

 Your age is one of the factors that is used to access your risk level, which will ultimately affect how much you need to pay for your coverage.
 That’s also one of the reasons why most people would not randomly cancel their life insurance cover.

 For personal accident cover, a standalone policy makes it easier to adjust your portfolio versus a rider that will only be inforce if your main policy is maintained.
 If you surrender your main policy, you will need to give up your rider benefits too.

 Some life insurance and personal accident insurance require medical underwriting, but this is not always the case.
 At Tiq by Etiqa Insurance, our online life protection plans and personal accident insurance are fast and easy to purchase in just a few clicks.
 No medical underwriting required, unless otherwise stated.

 Should you get a life insurance or personal accident insurance?

 You often see it on the news… about people’s lives being cut short.
 Be it due to a global pandemic such as the ongoing novel coronavirus that has resulted in countless deaths, or touching obituaries that commemorate a loved one who passed on at night during sleep, life is unexpected, and sometimes too short.

 We hope the above information is helpful.
 For further insights on life insurance and personal accident insurance, read this and this.
 We can’t help you to decide which insurance to get but any insurance is better than none.